raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 from matplotlib import pyplot as plt from math import pi
 ```
-I wanted 2 plots, a radar chart and horizontal bar charts.
+I wanted 3 plots, a radar chart, horizontal bar charts and a polar bar chart.
 The radar was created using [this link](https://python-graph-gallery.com/390-basic-radar-chart/):
 ```
 df = pd.DataFrame({